How to experimentally evaluate the adiabatic condition for quantum annealing: Our method for evaluating the adiabatic condition

 respectively.
 Here, $\Omega_{\mathrm{exp}}(\omega)$ is the angular frequency of the Rabi oscillation obtained experimentally, which is analytically considered to be expressed by Eq.~\eqref{eq:hyperbolic-curve}.

-In actual experiments, due to some imperfections, $p_{0,m}(\omega, t_{1}, \tau)$ cannot be fully explained by the analytical formula Eq.~\eqref{eq:general-Rabi}, which was derived under ideal conditions (See Fig.~\ref{fig:Rabi-oscillation-onequbit} in Appendix).
-To find the relevant frequency of $\Omega_{\mathrm{exp}}(\omega)$ in the dynamics, we perform a Fourier transformation, and we obtain a power spectrum, which is defined by
+In actual experiments, owing to some imperfections, $p_{0,m}(\omega, t_{1}, \tau)$ cannot be fully explained by the analytical formula Eq.~\eqref{eq:general-Rabi}, which was derived under ideal conditions (see Fig.~\ref{fig:Rabi-oscillation-onequbit} in the Appendix).
+To find the relevant frequency of $\Omega_{\mathrm{exp}}(\omega)$ in the dynamics, we perform a Fourier transformation and obtain a power spectrum that is defined by